artainmo/web-development/backend/PHP/README.md

 Static class members always hold the same value and thus do not need to be instantiated instead they can directly be given a value within the class definition while being preprended with the keyword static. <br>
 A static member is not accessed with `instantiatedObject->memberWithout$` but with the scope resolution `class::memberWith$` instead.<br>
 Because static members in a class can directly be accessible with scope resolution, without instantiating the class, they act like namespaces.

+## Free tutorials
+### Require and include
+The require/include statement takes all the code that exists in the specified file and copies it into the file that uses the require/include statement like this `require "filePath"`.<br>
+Including files is very useful when you want to include the same PHP, HTML, or text on multiple pages of a website, such as when you want to use the same header and footer on different web pages.<br>
+The include and require statements are identical, except upon failure, require will produce a fatal error and include a warning.<br>